squinkylabs/SqHarmony/docs/phasepatterns.md

 ### More about polyphony

-Because any of the inputs can be monophonic or polyphonic, and because Phase Patters is kind of odd anyway, the polyphonic possibilities are be a little difficult to understand.
+Because any of the inputs can be monophonic or polyphonic, and because Phase Patterns is kind of odd anyway, the polyphonic possibilities are be a little difficult to understand.
 Here are a couple of "simple" configurations for illustration.

 #### All inputs mono except clock in is n voice polyphonic